StevenMolina22/refinance-contract/README.md

 # ReFinance - Transparent Crowdfunding Platform
 ## Project Description

-ReFinance is a revolutionary crowdfunding platform built on the Stellar blockchain that combines traditional crowdfunding with verifiable transparency through on-chain proof attestation and NFT milestone representation.
+ReFinance is a revolutionary crowdfunding platform built on the Stellar blockchain that combines traditional crowdfunding with verifiable transparency through on-chain proof attestation and milestone-based fund disbursement.
 **Transparent Disbursement System for Foundations (TDSF)**

-Se trata de un contrato básico de crowdfunding en Rust que permite a fundaciones lanzar campañas con metas de recaudación, aceptar contribuciones, y gestionar retiros y reembolsos.
+Se trata de un sistema avanzado de crowdfunding en Rust que permite a fundaciones lanzar campañas con hitos verificables, aceptar contribuciones, y gestionar retiros condicionados por logros comprobados.

 ### Problem Description
 A persistent challenge for non-profit organizations is the lack of transparency in fund management.
 Donors often have no visibility into how their contributions are spent, which can lead to a decline in trust and, potentially, a reduction in donations.
 Foundations, in turn, struggle to efficiently and credibly demonstrate their impact and accountability.